Apollo Bay Tennis Club

 Google ‘Apollo Bay Tennis’ to find our page on the community website

-Turn up to social Tennis every Monday from 9am and Wednesdays at 3pm.
+Turn up to social Tennis every Monday@ 9am and Wednesdays @ 2pm (check Facebook for weather updates)

 Many thanks to Apollo Bay Historical Society for their treasure trove of historical info and pictures – visit 2-5 on weekends at the Old Cable Station.
 Also to the Colac Herald for the quote from 1886.